 Chart 1 - Spin-offs and start-up companies

-As part of their latest data submission, HE providers are able to restate previous year's figures.
-In this chart, previous year's figures are based on restated figures (so the 2018/19 figures are taken from the 2019/20 return; the 2017/18 figures are from the 2018/19 return and so on).
+Prior to 2021/22, as part of their latest data submission, HE providers were able to restate previous year's figures.
+In this table, previous year's figures are based on restated figures (so the 2019/20 figures are taken from the 2020/21 return; the 2018/19 figures are from the 2019/20 return and so on).

 Type of data

-HESA (Higher Education Statistics Agency) are the experts in UK higher education data and analysis.
+HESA (Higher Education Statistics Agency) is part of Jisc.
+We are the experts in UK higher education data and analysis.
 We have been collecting business and community interaction information since the 2008/09 academic year.

 We provide data and analysis to a wide variety of customers, including: